dawidolko/Operating-Systems/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects related to operating systems.
 This can include implementations of simple operating systems, diagnostic tools, resource monitoring programs, and much more.

-/Courses: This folder contains various types of educational materials such as manuals, tutorials, and articles related to operating systems.
-You will also find links to other sources of information and resources.

 ## **How ​​to start:**
 Clone the repository to your local computer:
 ```